websights

 Geometry primitives can also be created using the pick method.
 Select the Pick from the viewer icon pick position button to choose a point from within the simulation domain which will act as the corresponding coordinate, for e.g. minimum coordinate for the cartesian box or the centre for the sphere geometry primitive.

-Spheres can be used for mesh refinement or as spherical power sources.
+Spheres can be used for mesh refinements, spherical power sources, and passive scalar sources.
 To create a sphere, one has to specify its center coordinates, as well as the radius.
+“Pick from the viewer” option can be particularly useful to properly define the origin of the sphere as shown in Figure 4.

 Cylinders are often used for mesh refinements.
 Another common application is to create momentum sources, which mimic the effects of a fan.